 Even with those risks in mind, Amgen, Inc. (NASDAQ:AMGN) looks like a long-term core holding.
-Brett Owens made a compelling case for the stock in April, and even with AMGN stock up about 12% since then, it remains attractive.
+Brett Owens made a compelling case for the stock in April, and even with AMGN stock up slightly since then, it remains attractive.
 A diversified development pipeline offers growth with less downside risk than smaller (and particularly single-product) biotech plays.

 Again, there are risks here, notably in terms of regulation and pricing pressure.
 But Amgen is large enough, successful enough, and cheap enough, to take on those risks.

 Drug development will continue no matter the regulatory environment, and Amgen’s size and diversification means it should be able to prosper regardless.

 So-called consumer staples stocks like Kraft Heinz Co (NYSE:KHC) also have been considered defensive stocks — and that’s been the problem.
 Over the past few years, with bond yields low and many retail investors still nervous about both the economy and the broad market, investor dollars have gone heavily into the space.
 That’s led to a sector that as a whole looks simply too dearly priced for rather meager growth.

 Procter & Gamble Co (NYSE:PG), for instance, trades at a higher earnings multiple than it has since before the financial crisis.
 Back then, it was driving double-digit EPS growth and significant annual dividend increases.
 Now, minimal profit growth is reflected in the dividend, which was raised only 1% last year and just 3% this year.
 Yet investors are paying the same multiple they did 10-12 years ago for a much weaker earnings profile.